OwenCochell/PaperMC-Update/README.md

 This command will do the following:

-1. Attempt to load configuration data from the config directory(~/.server_update).
+1. Attempt to load configuration data from the config directory (defaults to `/DIR_OF_YOUR_SERVER_JAR_FILE/server_update`.
+You may also specify this, see options below).
 The configuration data contains the currently installed server version and build.
 If no configuration data is found, and version info is not supplied via the command line, then the version and build for the currently installed server will default to 0.
 2. Check for a new version/build using the [PaperMC download API](https://paper.readthedocs.io/en/latest/site/api.html#downloads-api).
 3. If a new version/build is available, the default version and build(usually the latest) will be installed.
 Alternatively, the user can be prompted to manually select which version/build they want to be installed(Will occur if the '--interactive' flag is passed).
 4. The selected version is downloaded to a temporary directory located somewhere on your computer(This directory is generated using the python tempfile module, meaning that it will be generated in a safe, unobtrusive manner, and will be automatically removed at termination of the script).